 4) Vikings sometimes initiated specially prearranged battles that were akin to duels –

 With warfare being ingrained intrinsically in their culture, the Vikings looked forth to new ways to conduct their conflicts.
-One of these military measures of the Viking Age pertained to the ‘hazelled field’.
+According to historian Ian Heath, one of these military measures of the Viking Age pertained to the ‘hazelled field’.
 In basic terms, it was a chosen battlefield which was intentionally fenced with hazel branches on all sides.
 So if one side issues a challenge to their opponents, the enemy forces were bound by their warrior-code to answer the challenge on this prearranged battlefield on a specified date and time.
 Failure to do so was considered dishonorable, especially before any invasion was to take place.

 Interestingly, it seems even the English were aware of such a tradition inculcated among the Vikings.
 And probably on one instance, King Athelstan took advantage of this warrior-norm and issued a challenge to his Viking opponents (whose forces were swelled by Welsh and Scottish allies) at the Battle of Brunanburh, which was supposedly fought in a hazel field in 937 AD.
 There was a strategic angle to this challenge, with the English king possibly trying to delay the assorted enemy forces from pillaging his territory before their invasion commenced.